-- (1) An architect in charge of a client's project must- - (a) have suitable skills and experience to be in charge of the project; and - (b) maintain a thorough knowledge of the architectural services to be provided and of matters relating the performance of those services. - (2) An architect must provide architectural services with reasonable promptness according to time programs agreed with the client, or within a time that reasonably accords with the client's instructions.
+- (1) An architect in charge of a client's project must- - (a) have suitable skills and experience to be in charge of the project; and - (b) maintain a thorough knowledge of the architectural services to be provided and of matters relating the performance of those services. - (2) An architect must provide architectural services with reasonable promptness according to time programs agreed with the client, or within a time that reasonably accords with the client's instructions subject to delays caused by third parties beyond the control of the architect.